Vikings' contract talks with Dalvin Cook stall

 Cook, 25, said last week in a videoconference that he would be “full-go” in training camp, even without a new deal, and that his focus was on getting ready for the season.

-The latest development in a fraught set of negotiations, however, comes with less than four weeks before the Vikings are scheduled to open the season at home against the Packers.
+The latest development in a fraught set of negotiations, however, comes with less than four weeks before the Vikings are scheduled to open the season at home against the Packers on Sept.
+13.

 Sources said the Vikings’ offer has remained in the same range through the spring and summer; at various points during the negotiations, the team seemed optimistic a deal was close.